Rodolfo Graziani: World War II

-When Mussolini fled northward on 25 April 1945, Graziani was left as the de facto leader of what remained of the RSI.
+When Mussolini fled northward on 25 April 1945, Graziani was left as the de facto leader of what remained of the Italian Social Republic.
 Mussolini was captured and executed on 28 April 1945.
-The following day, German forces in Italy surrendered, and Graziani's own surrender followed on 1 May 1945.
+In the following day Axis troops in northern Italy surrendered.
+Graziani sent a delegation to surrender all RSI troops.
+On 30 April, he surrendered to the US IV Corps, and on 1 May, he ordered the Army Group Liguria under his command to surrender.

-At the end of World War II, Graziani spent a few days in the San Vittore Prison in Milan before being transferred to Allied control.
-He was brought back to Africa in Anglo-American custody, staying there until February 1946.
-Allied forces then felt the danger of his assassination or lynching had passed (many thousands of fascists were murdered in Italy in the summer and autumn of 1945), and moved Graziani to the Procida prison in Italy.
+At the end of World War II, Graziani spent a few days in the San Vittore Prison in Milan before he was transferred to Allied control.
+He was brought back to Africa in Anglo-American custody and stayed there until February 1946.
+Allied forces then felt the danger of his assassination or lynching had passed (many thousands of fascists were murdered in Italy in the summer and autumn of 1945) and so moved Graziani to the Procida prison in Italy.

 War crimes and indictments

 Before the Second World War, the League of Nations did not prosecute Graziani and the Italian authorities for war crimes in Ethiopia.
 In one case, Graziani had ordered his troops to use chemical weapons against Nasibu Zeamanuel's troops in Gorrahei on 10 October 1935.
 Although the Ethiopian Minister of Foreign Affairs gave the League of Nations irrefutable evidence of what the Italian military had done from within a few hours of its invasion on 3 October 1935 to 10 April of the following year, no action was taken.
 Incidents included the use of poison gas and the bombing of Red Cross hospitals and ambulances.

-In 1943, the United States proposed to her Allies a replacement for the League of Nations with a new body, the United Nations.
+In 1943, the United States proposed to the Allies replacing the League of Nations with a new body, the United Nations.
 The United Nations War Crimes Commission was created to investigate allegations of war crimes committed by Axis powers in World War II.
 On 31 December 1946, Ambaye Wolde Mariam from The Ethiopian War Crimes Commission presented to the UN War Crimes Commission its preliminary findings against Graziani.
 This related, however, to the period before WWII.
 The Ethiopian government felt it would have no difficulty from the sufficient amount of evidence it had to justify a trial against Graziani, especially for the massacres he ordered in February 1937.
 On 4 March 1948, charges against Graziani were presented to the United Nations War Crimes Commission.
-The commission was presented with evidence of the Italian policy of systematic terrorism and Graziani's self-admitted intention to execute all Amharas authorities and cited a telegram from Graziani to General Nasi, in which Graziani had written, "Keep in mind also that I have already aimed at the total destruction of Abyssinian chiefs and notables and that this should be carried out completely in your territories".
+The commission was presented with evidence of the Italian policy of systematic terrorism and Graziani's self-admitted intention to execute all local authorities and cited a telegram from Graziani to General Nasi, in which Graziani had written, "Keep in mind also that I have already aimed at the total destruction of Abyssinian chiefs and notables and that this should be carried out completely in your territories".
 The UN Commission agreed that there was a prima facie case against eight Italians, including Graziani.